901david/bamazon/README.md

 ### Demo of App
 Please use the below Vimeo link to access a short demonstration of how this app function.
 [Bamazon Walk Through](https://vimeo.com/228489772)

+Please Note:  If you were to fork this app and use it on your own you would need to enter in teh password and switch out the information for YOUR MySQL Database.